huggingface/blog/segmoe.md

 # SegMoE: Segmind Mixture of Diffusion Experts

 SegMoE is an exciting framework for creating Mixture-of-Experts Diffusion models from scratch!
-SegMoE is comprehensively integrated with the Hugging Face ecosystem 🔥!
+SegMoE is comprehensively integrated within the Hugging Face ecosystem and comes supported with `diffusers` 🔥!

 Among the features and integrations being released today: